MANUFACTURER DRUG SHORTAGES

 - The FDA establishes a rapid and reasonable mechanism to respond to changes in demand of products that require allocation from the FDA.

-- The FDA should strongly consider in its definition of “medically necessary” drug products the patient safety risks created by use of alternate drug products.
+- The FDA strongly considers in its definition of “medically necessary” drug products the patient safety risks created by use of alternate drug products.

-- Laws and regulations should be enacted that require pharmaceutical manufacturers to notify the appropriate government body at least 12 months in advance of voluntarily discontinuing a drug product.
+- Laws and regulations should be enacted that require pharmaceutical manufacturers to notify the appropriate government body at least 12 months in advance of voluntarily discontinuing a drug product and at least 6 months before the interruption of supply of life-sustaining medication.

 - Pharmacists and technicians assist in the identification and implementation of clinical and operational plans when products are not available so as to minimize the risk of adverse events.